StarKRE22/Atomic/Docs/Elements/Functions/IFunctions.md

 parameters.
 They provide a lightweight abstraction for defining logic that returns a value, making them useful for callbacks, computations, and functional programming patterns.

-There are several implementations of functions, depending on the number of arguments the actions take:
+There are several interfaces of functions, depending on the number of arguments the actions take:

 - [IFunction&lt;R&gt;](IFunction.md) — Function without parameters.
 - [IFunction&lt;T, R&gt;](IFunction%601.md) — Function that takes one argument.